Healthy Homes Assessment Clouston Park

 Draught Stopping Clouston Park

-If a draft can be felt through gaps that are too large or holes the area needs to be closed.
+If a draught could be felt through gaps that are too large or holes that it needs to be sealed.

-What are unreasonable gaps and holes?
+What are unreasonable gaps or holes?

-Check out the complete details for the Healthy Homes draught stopping requirements.
+Get the complete information to the Healthy Homes draught stopping requirements.

 draught stopping building inspections